fljdin/fljdin.github.io/content/en/posts/2022-09-29-draw-me-an-abstract-tree.md

 In my case, it was about:

 * Building a SQL statement as a parse tree;
-* Deparsing back without lexical or syntactic error when needed
+* Deparsing back without lexical or syntactic error when needed.

 In few weeks after, a out-of-nowhere [solution][14] flashed in my Twitter timeline, a pure PL/pgSQL extension called [postgres-ast-deparser][15].
 Its main goals are